 We consider several approaches ranging from deterministic tactics to general-purpose large language models, specialized models and iterative or agentic architectures.
 For each class of methods, we show a few representative models.

-It is important to notice that the fill-in-the-sorry task requires filling a specific part of a theorem, and not the full theorem itself, and requires strong understanding of the local proof context in the proof and the more general project context.
+It is important to notice that the fill-in-the-sorry task requires filling a specific part of a theorem, and not the full theorem itself.
+For this reason, it requires strong understanding of the local proof context in addition to the more general project context.
 For these reasons, some provers may not support this task because they were designed to complete only full theorems, making this task appear slightly out-of-distribution.

 \paragraph{Baseline tactics.} A tactic is a short command or instruction that tells Lean how to construct a proof step-by-step, rather than having to write out the complex logical terms manually.
 The simplest prover we consider is the \texttt{trivial} tactic, capable of solving extremely simple theorems where the proof is a trivial reformulation of the goal.
-We consider also other deterministic tactics such as \texttt{ring}, \texttt{linarith}, \texttt{norm\_num}, and more advanced approaches such as \texttt{simp} or \texttt{grind} \citep{LeanGrindTactic}. \texttt{grind} serves as a high-powered, general-purpose automation engine, using SMT-based techniques to solve complex problems.
+We also consider other deterministic tactics such as \texttt{ring}, \texttt{linarith}, \texttt{norm\_num}, and more advanced approaches such as \texttt{simp} or \texttt{grind} \citep{LeanGrindTactic}. \texttt{grind} serves as a high-powered, general-purpose automation engine, using SMT-based techniques to solve complex problems.
 See Appendix \ref{tactic_study} for a full analysis of the deterministic approaches.

 \paragraph{Foundation models.} We consider state-of-the-art general-purpose large language models such as Claude Opus 4.5~\citep{anthropic2025claudeopus45}, Gemini Flash 3~\citep{gemini-2-5}, GPT 5.2~\citep{gpt52}.
-We also consider Qwen 3~\citep{qwen3} as an example of open-weight model.
+We also consider Qwen 3~\citep{qwen3} as an example of an open-weight model.
 Foundation models are trained on very large amounts of data and are known for their flexibility and generalization capabilities outside of their specific training domain.

 \paragraph{Specialized models.} We also include models specifically trained for automated theorem solving, such as Kimina-prover~\citep{kimina-prover} and Goedel-Prover V2 \citep{goedel-prover-v2}.
-We select specifically these two specialized provers because they have good performance on competitive math datasets, are available open source, and are compatible with the fill-in-the-sorry task.
+We specifically select these two specialized provers because they have good performance on competitive math datasets, are open-weight, and are compatible with the fill-in-the-sorry task.